 Posted on: November 23, 2020 |

 When a recession hits, the economy contracts.
 This is a circular process; consumers make fewer purchases, businesses make fewer sales, employ fewer people, and the process repeats.
 However, even during this process, some businesses and industries are not affected by recessions in the same way, or at the same rate.
-Industries that react very little to recessions, or those that actually perform better during a recession, are considered recession-proof.
-Let’s take a look at what makes a recession-proof industry, and why this occurs.
+Industries that react very little to recessions, or those that actually perform better during a recession, are considered recession-resistant.
+Let’s take a look at what makes a recession-resistant industry, and why this occurs.

-What Makes a Recession-Proof Industry?
+What Makes a Recession-Resistant Industry?

-Recession-proof businesses operate on at least one of two basic principles.
+Recession-resistant businesses operate on at least one of two basic principles.
 Some of the most stable or successful industries operate on both of them.

 - The product or service provided offers a lower-cost alternative to another product or service.